-This does seem quite counterproductive in some cases though as why would any brand associate themselves with counter culture movement who seek to undermine large corporations.
-The reason for this is brands like tap into youth culture and become the visual face of that movement.
-Once the brand is established as the face of the movement, aspiring fantasists start to gravitate to their brand.
-This is what Adidas successfully did during the early days of hip-hop, by targeting the major players and paying them to wear Adidas’s sportswear.
+This does seem quite counterproductive in some cases, though, as to why would any brand associate themselves with a counter-culture movement that seeks to undermine large corporations.
+This is because brands like to tap into youth culture and become the visual face of that movement.
+Once the brand is established as the face of the campaign, aspiring fantasists start to gravitate to their brand.
+This is what Adidas successfully did during the early days of hip-hop by targeting the major players and paying them to wear Adidas’s sportswear.

-This parody of life imitating art came to an abrupt end when a new counter culture movement born out of the recession of the 1980’s.
-The celebration opulence and decadence created an atmosphere of distrust with anything that presented itself as an authority or aspiration.
+This parody of life imitating art came to an abrupt end when a new counter-culture movement was born out of the recession of the 1980s.
+The celebration of luxury and decadence created an atmosphere of distrust.

-Society started to question the truth of brands; they questioned the language use in advertising which was incredibly misleading.
+Society started to question the truth of brands; they questioned the language used in incredibly misleading advertising.
 McDonalds, a massive family brand was now was seen as unhealthy damaging fast food restaurant.
 This forced them to do a complete redesign using tones of green and yellow in their advertising as a means to position them as part of a healthy lifestyle.

 Nikes business practises in sweat shops also were being questioned as was Calvin Klein’s treatment of models used in there adverting.
 It seemed no brand was safe, each being pulled down one by one.